0% VAT on solar, battery storage & heat pumps until 31 March 2027

 Polished aesthetics.
 The 13.5kWh unit is visually integrated — wall-mounted, sleek, Tesla-branded.
 For garage installations where the battery is on display, this matters.

 The downside.
-Capital cost roughly 60-80% above an equivalent GivEnergy install.
-13.5kWh is sometimes overkill (a 3-bed semi rarely uses more than 8kWh per evening — the extra capacity sits idle most days).
-Tesla’s UK service network is solid but not as locally embedded as GivEnergy’s.
-Closed ecosystem — no OCPP-equivalent for third-party tariff integration.
+Capital cost is the highest of any mainstream UK battery.
+13.5kWh is sometimes overkill — a 3-bed semi rarely uses more than 8kWh per evening — so the extra capacity sits idle most days.
+Closed ecosystem: no OCPP-equivalent for third-party tariff integration.

 Best for: Homes with large solar arrays (8kW+) generating significant export.
 Customers who specifically want whole-home backup.
 Premium-spec installs where aesthetic and brand matter.